Kawit: Local government

 Like any other Philippine municipality, Kawit is headed by a municipal mayor, vice mayor, and 10 councilors, eight of them elected at large by the voting populace and two of them being sectoral representatives (one for the barangays and one for the youth, elected respectively through their federations).

 The mayor is assisted by the vice mayor, who presides over a legislative council.
-The current mayor of the historical town is Angelo Emilio G. Aguinaldo, a descendant of the first officially recognized President of the Philippines, General Emilio Aguinaldo.
-The current vice mayor is Edward R. Samala Jr.
+The current mayor of the historical town is Armie Aguinaldo, mother of former mayor and current vice mayor Angelo Emilio G. Aguinaldo, a descendant of the first officially recognized President of the Philippines, General Emilio Aguinaldo.

 Education

 The Kawit Schools District Office governs all educational institutions within the municipality.
 It oversees the management and operations of all private and public, from primary to secondary schools.